stellaselena/pg6300-quiz-exam/README.md

 ## How to
 1. npm install (dependency installation depends on internet speed & hardware, in my case it takes around 1 minute)
 2. npm start
-3. npm test (measure coverage with Jest)
+3. npm run jest (measure coverage with Jest)

 ### Technologies used
 - React